From Vulnerability Discovery to Exploit Path Construction

 The problem is not a lack of technique.
 The problem is that the compositional reasoning still sits between the tools, inside the heads of experts, or at the very end of the process where it shows up as a one-off exploit or a severity judgment.

-A system can contain many weaknesses, but impact depends on how they compose.
+A system can contain many weaknesses, but impact depends on how those weaknesses compose with configuration, deployment surfaces, and the validation loop available to the analyst or system.
 A bug that looks modest in isolation can become decisive inside a chain.
 A severe-sounding flaw can matter less than a smaller foothold that bridges into the right next state.

 A bug matters because it changes what becomes reachable.

 This is not a claim that exploit chaining is new.
 Skilled researchers already think this way.
-The point is that the field still publishes, organizes, and operationalizes work around isolated vulnerabilities more than around explicit path construction.
+The narrower and more important claim is that the field still publishes, organizes, and operationalizes too much of its work around isolated vulnerabilities instead of around explicit path construction and validation.

 That path-oriented view requires a middle layer between raw weakness labels and final attacker outcomes.